LeeTadiwarr/Safe-Pass/README.md

 4. **Autofill** login fields with saved passwords.
 5. **Manage or Delete Passwords** as needed.
 6. Store and Retrieve bank cards
-7. Store and Retrieve Notes
+7. Store and Retrieve Notes.

 ## Technologies Used